You got in the car for a few minutes to ask about an assignment and we wound up talking for hours.

 Windows smashed, paint poured inside and all over the outside.

-It happened in the night.
+It happened that night.

 My car destroyed.

-Everybody knew who did it.
-Your friends, my friends, nobody had to say it.
 I didn’t have to confront you on it because you didn’t do it.

-But you did remain silent on it.
+But you did remain silent about it.

 That silence hurt the most.